 - 1. Proposed Title May be provisional, but should be sufficient to inform the Capstone Chair of the topic of the student's presentation. - 2.
-Introduction and Design of Presentation Establishes the necessity for the presentation by summarizing: - a.
+Introduction and Design of Presentation Establishes the necessity for the presentation by summarizing:

+- a.
 Clearly articulated portfolio and topic - b.
 Course work being delineated and coalesced within the presentation - c.
-Relation of (a) and (b), above, to the significance of the proposed presentation
+Relation of (a) and (b), above, to the significance of the proposed presentation - d.

-- d.
 Specific aims of the presentation - e.
 Dissemination of the portfolio - 3.
 Scope and Timeline Describes how the issue will be addressed.
 An individual reading the Capstone proposal should be able to determine whether the Capstone timeline can adequately accomplish the Capstone Presentation aims.
 The Capstone Chair should be able to determine if the presentation is feasible with the time, resources and expertise available.
 This section should include: - a.
 Scope and timeline for the presentation. - 4.
 Materials and Methods Describes materials that will be used from the coursework to be used in the presentation.
 A professional in the student's program area should clearly understand the methods/methodological model or theory that they would use to replicate the work.
 The bibliography should reference any previously published procedures. - a.
 Assessment of the relative guidelines and practices for statistical modeling and analysis. - i.
 Reporting guidelines for main study types - b.
 Identification of resources necessary to collect and analyze data. - c.
 Identification of proposed solution and desired/"hoped for" outcome(s). - d.
 Please review Ethical Guidelines for Statistical Practice by the ASA. - 5.
 Competencies Addressed Students, in consultation with their Capstone Chair, should identify which program competencies will be/are addressed in their Capstone Presentation.
 Students should complete this identification process in the proposal and Students should refer to the JCPH Degree Requirements Guide, located under Handbooks & Forms on the Student Resources page, for a list of competencies. - 6.
 Bibliography References current literature and pertinent professional studies using an appropriate format discussed with the Capstone Chair.

-HDS Capstone Strategic Portfolio Presentation Outline and Summary course work and disseminate results of the assignments.
+HDS Capstone Strategic Portfolio Presentation Outline and Summary

+The purpose of this presentation is to demonstrate proficiencies in core competencies of the master's degree program.
+The student will delineate these competencies through one or two exercises from the course work and disseminate results of the assignments.
 This portfolio presentation is not the only pathway for HDS Management Track students.
 These are guardrails; however, modifications and flexibility are available.
 Please address with the Program Director.